 She was super fit, dedicated and ready to run through brick walls to get better.
 I couldn’t have asked for a better first client because she was up for anything and I didn’t need to motivate her at all.

-As she was new to strength training and as I was to coaching, I tried to focus on the fundamentals (squats, presses, rows and core) as we only had 30 minutes together a few times per week.
+As she was new to strength training and as I was to coaching, I focused on the fundamentals (squats, presses, rows and core) as we only had 30 minutes together 2 times per week.

 Then one morning I got bold.